iz5clj/sass-gulp-sandbox/readme.md

 You need **bower** installed globaly: npm install -g bower

-For quicker installation (installing gulp localy)
+>Optional - For quicker installation (installing gulp localy)

-You may install marked globaly: npm install -g marked
+>You may install marked globaly: npm install -g marked

-you may install node-gyp globaly: npm install -g node-gyp
+>you may install node-gyp globaly: npm install -g node-gyp

 ##Installation

 Run:

-    bower install
-    This will install the jquery library

     npm install
-    This will install
+This command will do the following:

+1. Clear the screen
-        1. gulp and all the dependencies
+2. Install gulp and all dependencies
-        2. bower
-        3. install jquery with bower
+3. Install bower
+4. Run bower install

 ##Tasks

-1. To start the webserver:
+To start the webserver:

     gulp serve

-This will create the styles.css file, the main.js file and run the webserver in background.
+>This will create the styles.css file, the main.js file and run the webserver in background.

-2. To compile the sass files
+To compile the sass files

     gulp sass

-3. To concat all javascript files
+To concat all javascript files

     gulp javascript